 Another ad, called “Dependable Friends,” touts Chevy’s newly designed Malibu, and shows a stylish young woman rescuing a friend from a bad date.

 All the imagery in the commercials alternates between the human stories and close-ups of vehicle details.
 There is no unifying tagline.
-The ads began running on Feb.
-13 during the coverage of the Olympic Winter Games in Vancouver.
+Print ads will break after the Vancouver Olympic Winter Games.

 “We invite consumers into people’s lives and the instrumental role Chevy plays in their lives,” said Stephanie Ouyoumjian, evp, director of strategy at Publicis, of the new spots.

-Bob Moore, chief creative officer at Publicis USA, said: “Chevy is synonymous with America and has always been closely aligned with modern American families.
-We’ve used very human, intimate, family moments — those that often happen in the enclosed environment of the family car — to capture the spirit of the Chevy.
+Bob Moore, chief creative officer at Publicis USA, added: “Chevy is synonymous with America and has always been closely aligned with modern American families.
+We’ve used very human, intimate, family moments–those that often happen in the enclosed environment of the family car–to capture the spirit of the Chevy.
 We believe modern families will relate to these special life moments, and connect with Chevy.”

-When Chevrolet hired Publicis, it said the agency would work alongside Campbell-Ewald for the first half of the year.
+When Chevrolet hired Publicis, it said the agnecy would work alongside Campbell-Ewald for the first half of the year.

 Campbell-Ewald continues to create work for the carmaker’s Silverado and Silverado HD trucks, as well as some Olympics branding work and Chevy’s retail business.
 The vehicle-specific creative from both agencies will run through the second quarter.